-If you know someone who loves spending time in the kitchen, give something the cook can throw into delicious recipes.
+If you know someone who loves spending time in the kitchen, give homemade Christmas gifts the cook can throw into delicious recipes.
 Homemade pumpkin pie spice is simple to make and can be nestled in a gift basket with other homemade seasoning mixtures.
-Flavored vinegars are also fun to give.
+Flavored kinds of vinegar are also fun to give.
 It only takes two ingredients to make raspberry vinegar.
 (But it has to sit for about 2 weeks, so start today!)
 Tie on a ribbon and attach the recipe for a tangy Raspberry Vinaigrette Dressing.

 You might have a friend or family member who has just bought a new home.
 Give a gift that will help them save money, and keep their home beautiful, clean, and chemical-free.
 You can give them a copy of our book, DIY Natural Household Cleaners, along with a batch of homemade laundry soap to test out.

-You’ll win the heart of your dog-owning friends when you show up with something for their furry friend.
-Homemade dog treats are simple to make, and make such a cute gift.
+You’ll win the heart of your dog-owning friends when you show up with homemade Christmas gifts for their furry friend.
+Homemade dog treats are simple to make and make such a cute gift.

 Do you have a friend or family member who loves digging in the dirt?
 Their hands and nails could probably benefit from a luxurious hand scrub.
 Use the body scrub recipe to formulate a deliciously-scented exfoliant that will clean away dirt and debris and leave their hands smooth.

 Are there newlyweds on your list this year?
-As they share their first Christmas together, you can help make it special by giving them homemade ornaments to adorn their first tree.
+As they share their first Christmas together, you can help make it special with homemade Christmas gifts!
+For example, you can give them homemade ornaments to adorn their first tree.
 A little homemade holiday air freshener will make their home smell wonderful as they create new holiday memories together.

 Give the new parents homemade baby wipes and wipe solution and a jar of herbal healing ointment for all the boo-boos they tend to during the day.
 But let’s not make it all about the kids…I’m sure most parents would appreciate a spritzer full of aromatherapy linen spray so they can actually catch some z’s after a long day.
 And if you’re feeling generous, include a coupon for some free babysitting while you’re at it!

-Forgo the novelty gadgets from Brookstone and whip up something he might really enjoy.
-Homemade herbal shaving oil and aftershave will transport him back to a day when hot towels and straight razors were part of a relaxing barber shop shaving experience.
+Forgo the novelty gadgets from Brookstone and whip up some homemade Christmas gifts he might really enjoy.
+Homemade herbal shaving oil and aftershave will transport him back to a day when hot towels and straight razors were part of a relaxing barbershop shaving experience.

 Show your neighbors you haven’t forgotten about the time they shoveled your driveway, looked after your house, or kept quiet on Saturday mornings while you slept in.
-Stop over with a thoughtful gift like cinnamon roasted almonds…while they’re still warm!
+Stop by with a thoughtful gift like cinnamon roasted almonds, while they’re still warm!
 Or whip up a large batch of chocolate syrup and split it between several of your favorite neighbors.

-Finding the right gift for everyone isn’t easy, but hopefully you’re inspired and now it’s time to get cracking!
+Finding the right homemade Christmas gifts for everyone isn’t easy, but hopefully, you’re inspired and now it’s time to get cracking!